Children are innocent, and as parents, we are to cherish and protect them. Children hide in the folds of her mother’s love.

 Why would a parent do something to harm a child?
 I don’t have an answer to all of the questions this presents.
 But I am hoping to make the public more aware of the abuse.

 Look at the picture of this innocent child.
 Don’t allow others to harm children.
-Don’t turn a blind eye from what you see happening.
+Don’t turn a blind eye to what you see happening.
+If you see a child, who is abused, try to get help for them.
+Don’t let your fear of getting involved stop you from helping a child.

-And above all, if you are going to do drugs don’t have babies.
+And above all, if you are going to do drugs, don’t have babies.
+Drugs and alcohol go directly to your baby in utero and will affect the care you give your child.
+Be responsible.

 CHILD ABUSE RISK FACTORS